- Request services

 - Approve service requests

-Note: What you can see and do in the Service Portal depends on the permissions associated with the role that your administrator has assigned you.
-Unless otherwise noted, the procedures in this guide assume that users have the highest level of permissions.
+What you can see and do in the Service Portal depends on the permissions associated with the role that your administrator has assigned you.
+It may also depend on whether you've been granted ownership of services, deployed resources, or virtual services.
+Unless otherwise noted, the provided procedures assume that you have the highest level of permissions and ownership of relevant resources and virtual services.

 A service is a container for IT assets that can be requested, approved, deployed, and completed as a unit.
-A service can consist of anything from a single VM to a combination of service components, such as:
+A service can consist of anything from a single resource, such as a VM, to a combination of service components, such as:

 - Multi-cloud templates